Cherreads

 The Great Northern Gates

-Violet hovered over his shoulder, her presence pressing against him with quiet, expectant curiosity.
-As though she had not already spent hours dissecting the same file.
+Violet hovered over his shoulder, her presence pressing close with quiet, expectant curiosity — as though she hadn't already spent hours dissecting the same file.

 Birth.
 Early childhood.

-Both parents dead in a single night of disaster, rendered neatly in the elegant language of bureaucracy.
+Then the fracture.
+Orphaned at eight.
+Both parents dead in a single night, rendered neatly in the elegant language of bureaucracy.

 Oh well.